 Here's the bottom line: If an employee is entitled to more than minimum overtime, it is treated the same as any other overtime, but the final pay modifier will be whatever is outlined in the employee's contract.

 The best way to track and record overtime pay is with a tool designed specifically for this.
 Without one, you risk making calculation errors.
 These are several types of tools that can help calculate your overtime pay.
 You can use time and attendance software or an online payroll service.
 These services often work in conjunction with one another.

-An example of a time and attendance system that can track overtime is TSheets by QuickBooks.
+An example of a time and attendance system that can track overtime is QuickBooks Time.
 When you set up overtime rules and employees clock in and out, TSheets automatically calculates their overtime pay.
-Paycor is an example of payroll software that can record and calculate overtime pay: It automatically tracks and calculates how much employees need to be paid in overtime wages.

 Meanwhile, these are some tools that do not automatically track overtime wages, but still help you track employees' hours and organize the data to be accessible from one central location:

 - Clockify: This free time-tracking and timesheet app lets you record time for an unlimited number of employees.

 - Connecteam: This is a time-tracking app with multiple solutions for a deskless workforce.

 - DeskTime: This solution tracks work time and automatically calculates daily productivity and efficiency based on how you categorize certain URLs, programs, and apps.

 - KiwiHR: Employees can track their time with this app, which automatically calculates the amount of overtime they worked based on their schedules.
 It can't calculate the actual overtime wages currently, however.